SwanHub/roboflow-examples/hotdog-nothotdog/README.md

 ## Overview

+Classify an image as hotdog or not hotdog.

-A simple example app demonstrating the use of [Roboflow Templates](https://templates.roboflow.com) in a live example website.
+A simple example app demonstrating the use of [Roboflow Templates](https://templates.roboflow.com) in a live website.

 You can see and test out the live demo here: [Hotdog Not hotdog | Roboflow Examples](https://roboflow-templates-not-hotdog.vercel.app/).